8307820421/UART-Universal-Asynchronous-Receiver-Transmitter-/README.md

 # UART (Universal-Asynchronous-Receiver-Transmitter)
 #Objective :- The primary objective of UART protocol is used for short distance communication between the input peripherals and output devices.
+# Resources :- The FPGA DISCOVERY CHANNEL on UART FOR BASYS3 FPGA .

 🔍 Problem Statement: